efredericks/gvsu-cis373/assets/labs/lab2-sim.md

 # Lab 2.1 - Simulated Rainbows and Capacitive Touch and Shakes!

 We're still waiting on that whole *supply chain* to rectify itself, so once again to the Makecode simulator we go.
-Today we're going to make more light shows, but this time with capacitive touch, sliders, and shakes.
+Today we're going to make more light shows, but this time with capacitive touch, multiple buttons, and shakes.

 The eventual Python lab will use `rainbowio` for a library, but we'll come back to that.

+For reference, here are the details of the [Adafruit CircuitPython NeoPixel](https://learn.adafruit.com/adafruit-circuit-playground-express/circuitpython-neopixel).
+It is super nifty and makes programming LEDs ridiculously easy.

 ## Lab Signoff